Quantum Framework for Simulating Linear PDEs with Robin Boundary Conditions: Quantum approach for numerical simulating of linear PDEs

 where $\mathbf{x}_{\xi}$ is a $n$-qubit matrix representation of the quantum coordinate operator on the interval $[a_\xi,b_\xi]$; commonly $b_\xi=-a_\xi\approx10$, see \cite{PRL2024}.
 Here $S_1(t) = (S(t) + S^{\dagger}(t))/2 = S_1^{\dagger}$ corresponds to the completely Hermitian part of $S(t)$ and $S_2(t) = (S(t) - S^{\dagger}(t))/2i = S_2^{\dagger}(t)$ is associated with the completely anti-Hermitian part of $S(t)$.
 Thus, the homogenized system is mapped to the Schr\"odinger form:

 where the symbol $T$ in $\{\dots\}^T$ denotes transposition of an array, and the expression $\frac{2}{1 + \vec{x}_\xi^2}$ represents an element-wise transformation applied to the vector $\vec{x}_\xi$.
-The choice of $n_\xi$ is well described in~\cite{schrodingerisation_optimal_queries}, where the authors suggest a method to slightly modify the initial condition in the auxiliary $\xi$-dimension to achieve an error scaling of $\mathcal{O}\big(\log(1/\epsilon)\big)$.
+The choice of $n_\xi$ is discussed in~\cite{schrodingerisation_optimal_queries}, where the authors suggest a method to slightly modify the initial condition in the auxiliary $\xi$-dimension to achieve an error scaling of $\mathcal{O}\big(\log(1/\epsilon)\big)$.

 To eliminate the time dependence in \( H(t) \), we apply a transformation from Ref.~\cite{cao2023quantum}, which converts the time-dependent Hamiltonian \( H(t) \) into an enlarged time-independent Hamiltonian \( H^\prime \) by introducing an additional mode labeled \( s \).
 This requires approximately \( n_s \approx n \) additional qubits: